machinelearningZH/ogd_ai-analyzer/README.md

 - Offline or invalid landing pages and distributions
 - and many more...

-These checks encompass the metadata at both the dataset and distribution levels.
+These checks cover metadata at both dataset and distribution levels.

-With the second notebook you get an **in-depth analysis of each dataset's title and description**.
-We prompt an ✨ LLM to assess if the title and description explain clearly and in detail:
+The second notebook provides an **in-depth analysis of each dataset's title and description**.
+An ✨ LLM assesses whether the title and description clearly explain:

 - what the dataset is about («Dateninhalt»),
 - how the data was collected («Entstehungszusammenhang»),